Agile Modeling Home Page

 Why does model storming on a JIT basis work much better than trying to model everything up front?
 For several reasons:

-1. The requirements are going to change throughout the project, like it or not.
+- The requirements are going to change throughout the initiative, like it or not.

-2. By waiting to analyze the details JIT, you have much more domain knowledge than if you had done so at the beginning of a project.
-For example, if a requirement is to be implemented three months into a project, if you explore the details of that requirement at that point you have three months more domain knowledge than if you had done so at the beginning of the project, therefore you can ask more intelligent questions.
+- By waiting to analyze the details JIT, you have much more domain knowledge than if you had done so at the beginning of an initiative.
+For example, if a requirement is to be implemented three months into it, if you explore the details of that requirement at that point you have three months more domain knowledge than if you had done so at the beginning, therefore you can ask more intelligent questions.

-4. Modeling everything up front in detail appears to result in significant wastage.
-Yes, during iteration 0 you'll want to do some initial requirements envisioning and some initial architecture envisioning but that doesn't mean you need to dive deep into the details.
+- Modeling everything up front in detail appears to result in significant wastage.
+Yes, during iteration 0 you’ll want to do some initial requirements envisioning and some initial architecture envisioningbut that doesn’t mean you need to dive deep into the details.

 Having said that, sometimes you'll need to model complex requirements, or model legacy assets, a bit ahead of actually implementing them.
 This is actually a rare occurrence, regardless of what traditional modelers may hope for, but it does happen every so often.